 Great price | The best-personalised sound | Good ANC | Strong performance

-Not only are they the best sounding earbuds on the market today, but they’re also affordable, and come packed with other premium features only found in earbuds $200 more expensive.
+Not only do they sound great but they’re also affordable, and come packed with other premium features only found in earbuds $200 more expensive.

-They have very good ANC capabilities, the touch controls work flawlessly, they’re comfortable and you can customise the touch controls to your favourite preferences.
+They have very good ANC capabilities, the touch controls work well, they’re comfortable and you can customise the touch controls to your favourite preferences.

 Read our NuraTrue review.

 Bose QuietComfort Earbuds

 Customisable ANC | 6-hour battery life| IPX4 rating | Strong Audio

 The Bose QuietComfort Earbuds produce industry-leading sound for a fantastic price.
 They are slightly cheaper than the Apple Airpods Pro and, in our opinion, deliver slightly better audio quality.